Symbols of Francoism: Monument to the Cruiser "Baleares"

+Pyramid of the Italians

+The "Pyramid of the Italians" is a 20 meters high mausoleum inaugurated on 26 August 1939 to house the corpses of the Italian soldiers who fell in the battle of Santander.
+It is located in the province of Burgos, a few meters from the border with Cantabria in the Puerto del Escudo.

+The mausoleum was ordered to be built by Francisco Franco in 1937.
+The construction was directed by the Italian architect Pietro Giovanni Bergaminio.
+The remains of 384 Italian soldiers of the CTV (Corpo Truppe Volontarie) were buried inside.
+Count Galeazzo Ciano, Minister of Foreign Affairs of Italy between 1936 and 1943, supervised the burial of the soldiers together with Ramón Serrano Suñer.
+The mausoleum has been abandoned since 1975; it also suffers from deterioration and vandalism.

 Religious monuments

 Franco was raised as a devout Catholic, and came to believe that Spanish nationalism and Catholic belief could not be separated.
 He felt that Spain had a special religious mission, and completely identified his cause with the cause of the church.

 Franco called his fight against the Republicans a "crusade" and presented his 1939 victory as a victory of Christian civilization.

 When attending churches, he entered solemnly under a religious canopy.

 On 15 April 1938, the Vinaròs beach was captured, splitting the Republican-held area into two.

 The head of the Navarre IV Division dipped his fingers in the water and made the sign of the cross, symbolically taking possession.

 St. Teresa was designated by traditionalists and the Catholic Church as the "saint of the Spanish race".
 The Nationalist forces found the remnants of a sculpture of Saint Teresa in Málaga—one of her hands—which was sent to Franco.
 He made a personal cult of devotion to the saint, keeping the relic in his home until he died.